 Due to difficulties maintaining social distancing in the small side rooms and because of problems providing adequate ventilation most side rooms are currently unavailable.
 If a separate room is essential the additional COVID-19 precaution of a total centre shutdown may be required to allow the candidate to take the test on their own in the main room.

 - The only special allowance made when taking the Hazard Perception Test is the facility to pause the test between clips for people who suffer with motion sickness.

-To apply for Special Needs Theory Test – if extra time is needed, if a one to one reader/recorder is needed or if an OLM test is required or if a separate room is necessary proof of Special Needs will need to be provided.
-The easiest way is to email your details to “DVSA/Pearson Vue Customer Care Team” (name, address, contact phone no, and driver number – from licence) and request a Special Needs Test.
+To apply for Special Needs Theory Test – if extra time is needed, if a face to face reader/recorder is needed or if an OLM test is required or if a separate room is necessary proof of Special Needs will need to be provided.
+The easiest way is to email your details to “DVSA/Pearson VUE Customer Care Team” (name, address, contact phone no, and driver number – from licence) and request a Special Needs Test.
 Attach proof of the Special Needs – a letter from School / College (stating what Special Needs provision was made when taking tests/exams) or from GP (detailing the medical condition and Special Needs requirements) on headed paper should be sufficient.
 If you have had a Driving Mobility Assessment a report from the Occupational Therapist conducting the assessment should also be acceptable.